Patria ARVE: Development

 An initial digital designed was made public in 2015.
 One of the mentioned objective with this project was to ensure a domestic capacity to produce howitzers.

 In 2017, Finland selected the K9 Thunder as its new self-propelled howitzer, and the project became dormant.
-But following the 2022 Russian invasian of Ukraine, needs to quickly modernise the indirect fire capabilities arose.
+But following the 2022 Russian invasion of Ukraine, needs to quickly modernise the indirect fire capabilities arose.
 Among the systems that need to be replaced are the field guns, especially the old soviet guns.
 The results of the Nexter CAESAR in the Ukraine war confirmed that this type of systems would be a good solution to replace the field guns, an economical and effective system, complementary to the K9 Thunder.

 In 2024, the development of the project by Patria advanced with the intent to make a prototype.
 The first prototype was unveiled in 2025 at Arctic Event 2025, and its name was unveiled, the Patria ARVE (ARtillery on VEhicle).

 In June 2025, Patria announced having fired the system for the first time.
 And the performances were as expected, even with a maximum of charges.